Antigone canadensis canadensis, A. c. tabida

 An interesting sighting was the copulation of a pair of Greater Sandhill Cranes (A. c. tabida) along the Platte River in Hall Co 9 Mar 2017 (Caven and Buckley 2017).
 This date is about a month earlier and further south than previous egg dates and known breeding locations (see above) in Nebraska; however, as discussed below (see Comments), the use of wet meadows in the Central Platte River Valley is important in stimulation of pair bonding (Tacha 1988).

 There are at least 30 reports 20 May-28 Jul of adults, often in suitable breeding habitat, but without evidence of breeding; these are from Garden, Cherry, Holt, Boyd, Rock, Antelope, Dixon, Dakota, Garfield, Valley, Custer, Lincoln, Dawson, Furnas, Buffalo, Phelps, Hall, Seward, Butler, Burt and Saunders Cos.
-Most of these reports may be of summering sub-adults, as discussed in Spring, but some may be local breeders.
+Most of these reports may be of summering sub-adults, as discussed in Spring, but some may be local breeders or failed breeders on the move.
+Two brown birds foraging in a flooded soybean field 24 Jul-18 Aug 2018 in Dakota Co may have been the latter.
 One at Eppley Airfield, Douglas Co, hardly suitable breeding habitat, 28 Jul 2015 was probably a wandering non-breeder.

 Fall: Aug 27, 31, Sep 2<<<>>> Dec 1, 3, 4